School Field Trips: Every Child Outside

 New England forests are rich with natural resources, the sweetest of which is maple syrup!

-Students will identify a maple tree, collect and measure sap, investigate the tools we use to tap trees, and learn how we boil the sap down into thick sweet syrup.
-Students will also learn the history of sugaring in New England, the biology of maple trees and taste test different kinds of syrup.
+Students will identify a maple tree, collect and measure sap, explore the tools we use to tap trees, and learn how we boil the sap down into thick sweet syrup.
+Students will also learn the history of sugaring in New England, discover the biology of maple trees and taste different kinds of syrup.

 90 minutes